 The lawyers of Hunton & Williams LLP’s fair lending practice have years of experience helping clients address challenges to their loan activities, policies and procedures.
 We understand that agency examinations and subsequent enforcement actions are not isolated events, and that information arising from one investigation may also be used by other parties to their advantage in related disputes.
 Our integrated team of regulatory lawyers and litigators helps clients stay abreast of emerging issues; minimize exposure; and resolve claims of improper activity at each of the three key steps in the investigation process:

 - First stage: agency examinations.
-We advise clients in Federal Deposit Insurance Corporation, Office of the Comptroller of the Currency, Housing and Urban Development, Federal Reserve Board, National Credit Union Administration and other agency examinations, including development and implementation of strategies designed to increase regulatory compliance and reduce risk.
+We advise clients in Consumer Financial Protection Bureau, Federal Deposit Insurance Corporation, Office of the Comptroller of the Currency, Housing and Urban Development, Federal Reserve Board, National Credit Union Administration and other agency examinations, including development and implementation of strategies designed to increase regulatory compliance and reduce risk.
 We counsel clients on a broad range of issues — such as marketing practices, lending discrimination, redlining and reverse redlining, foreclosure, modification and servicing practices and loan pricing, as well as implications often raised under Unfair, Deceptive or Abusive Acts or Practices (UDAAP), and a host of other related concerns — and help the institution respond to requests for data and employees prepare for interviews with examiners.

 - Second stage: “15-day” letters.
 We craft coordinated responses to agency findings and referrals to the DOJ, often stopping administrative actions before unnecessary corrective steps are required or penalties are assessed.
 We regularly draw on our network of industry experts and consultants, including economists and statisticians, to refute or correct inaccurate or outdated information upon which initial findings have been based, and to convince regulators to forgo pursuit of civil monetary penalties.